Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: SPH as a Lagrangian Quadrature of Explicit LES

-In order to understand the central role of the SFS for SPH, again the Hardy theory proved to be a suitable tool.
-This is detailed in our former work \cite{Okraschevski_2021_1}.
-We want to mention that we termed the resulting SFS tensor as molecular stress at this time since we were not aware of its connection to explicit LES.
-In this paragraph, we shortly sketch how the SFS tensor is related to the local dissipation dynamics in SPH.
-Therefore, a SPH solution of the forced two dimensional turbulent Kolmogorov flow of Rivera \emph{et al.} \cite{Rivera_2000, Rivera_2016} in DNS fashion is examined.
-It was performed following the description in Ref. \cite{Okraschevski_2021_1}.
-The most important metrics for this simulation are depicted in FIG. \ref{fig:02_KolmogorovSPHStress} and non-dimensionalized with the absolute maximum value of the viewed snapshot.
+In this paragraph, we will summarize how numerical dissipation in kernel-based particle methods like SPH emerges and how it can be localized by usage of Hardy theory again.
+Exemplary, we explain the coherencies with the aid of a SPH solution of the forced two dimensional turbulent Kolmogorov flow of Rivera \emph{et al.} \cite{Rivera_2000, Rivera_2016}.
+This was the main topic of our work in Ref. \cite{Okraschevski_2021_1}, which subsequently is summarized.
+As the discussion will reveal, the current understanding of numerical dissipation in SPH is rather heuristic than rigorous compared to conventional grid-based CFD methods.
+The most important metrics for the analyzed Kolmogorov flow are depicted in FIG. \ref{fig:02_KolmogorovSPHStress} and non-dimensionalized with the absolute maximum value of the viewed snapshot.

-Although the turbulent flow can be generally reproduced by particle discretization methods in terms of the energy characteristics, it is hallmarked by excessive dissipation.
-This dissipation is rooted in increasing local particle disorder at higher Reynolds number introducing artificial vorticity fluctuations \cite{Ellero_2010, Colagrossi_2013}.
-Examplary evidence is given by the noisy voriticity field in FIG. \ref{fig:02_KolmogorovSPHStress} (a).
-For homogeneous turbulence it can even be analytically argued that the averaged dissipation rate $\epsilon$ is quadratically connected to vorticity fluctuations $\omega '$ according to \cite{Bailly_2015}
+Although the Kolmogorov flow can be generally reproduced by proper calibration with particle discretization methods in terms of the energy characteristics, the analysis shows that the dissipation rate is strongly overpredicted.
+From current understanding, the excessive numerical dissipation is rooted in increasing particle disorder at higher Reynolds number causing local SPH particle transport perpendicular to the main flow direction \cite{Ellero_2010}.
+The resulting unphysical momentum transport prevails especially in zones with large velocity gradients and introduces artificial vorticity fluctuations \cite{Colagrossi_2013}.
+For the considered problem, exemplary evidence is given by the noisy vorticity field in FIG. \ref{fig:02_KolmogorovSPHStress} (a).
+Since the turbulent flow is periodic, it can be analytically argued that the vorticity fluctuations $\omega '$ will quadratically increase the averaged dissipation rate $\epsilon$ according to \cite{Bailly_2015}